jilljenn/andrewcharlesjones.github.io/_posts/2021-10-09-power-posteriors.md

 We can see that the last term is exactly the power posterior, with $\gamma = \alpha/n$.
 Thus, the coarsened posterior is a generalization of the power posterior, where the power posterior corresponds to a special approximation to the case when $R \sim \text{Exp}(\alpha)$ and the divergence measure is the KL divergence.

+## Code

+The code for producing the visualizations in this post can be found in [this GitHub repo](https://github.com/andrewcharlesjones/power-posterior-viz).

 ## References

 - Miller, Jeffrey W., and David B. Dunson.
 "Robust Bayesian inference via coarsening."
 Journal of the American Statistical Association (2018).